Placement essentials for students

 - An AccessAbility service which provides information and practical advice about the support available at JCU to ensure access to appropriate adjustments and services.

-- Dedicated Equity and Inclusion services and initiatives.
+- Dedicated Student Equity and Wellbeing services and initiatives.

 - JCU also has wellbeing services including a free, confidential counselling service for all enrolled students, provided in a safe and supportive environment.